-As mentioned briefly in the “Why Some Zmanim Never Occur” post, the Lubavitch Jewish Center of Anchorage, Alaska has an interesting davening direction question.
-As explained in the “Bearing to Yerushalayim and Zmanim Map” (additional technical information is available in the “Technical Information about the Bearing to Yerushalayim Map” post), there are two opinions about the proper direction to face during Tfilah.
+As mentioned briefly in the “Why Some Zmanim Never Occur” post, the Lubavitch Jewish Center of Anchorage, Alaska has an interesting davening (prayer) direction question.
+As explained in the “Bearing to Yerushalayim and Zmanim Map” (additional technical information is available in the “Technical Information about the Bearing to Yerushalayim Map” post), there are two opinions about the proper direction to face during Tfilah (prayers).
 The Levush and others are of the opinion that one should face the rhumb line direction to Yerushalayim, while the Emunas Chachamim and others are of the opinion that one should face the initial bearing of the great circle route.
 Both of these opinions would clearly use the shortest rhumb or great circle lines to Yerushalayim.
-As an example, a person standing on Har Hazaisim a mile east of Har Habayis would not daven east using the logic that continuing east for approximately 21,175 miles would reach Yerushalayim via global circumnavigation, when Har Habayis is just one mile west of him.
-The shul in Anchorage is located at a longitude of -149.86042°.
-The antipode of Har habayis is on the -144.764851 longitude line – 180° of longitude from Har Habayis.
-People on different sides of this line will daven in opposite directions.
-Anchorage with a longitude of -149.86042° is 169.69 miles (273.1 km) west of the the -144.764851° longitude line.
+As an example, a person standing on Har Hazaisim (Mount of Olives) a mile east of Har Habayis would not daven east using the logic that continuing east for approximately 21,175 miles would reach Yerushalayim via global circumnavigation, when Har Habayis is just one mile to the west.
+The shul in Anchorage is located at a longitude of -149.861°.
+The antipode of Har Habayis is on the -144.764851 longitude line – 180° of longitude from Har Habayis.
+People on different sides of this line (this line is also the halachic dateline according to Rav Yechiel Michel Tucazinsky and others) will daven in opposite directions.
+The Anchorage shul with a longitude of -149.861° is 169.69 miles (273.1 km) west of the -144.764851° longitude line.
 For this reason, the shul should daven not east, but west (255.78° from the north, or slightly south-west) if using the common rhumb line calculation, or north (355.67° from the north, or slightly west of north) if using the great circle calculation.
 Alaska is the only location in the world that has the -144.764851° longitude line cut across dry land, and is therefore the only non-ocean location to face this issue.

 Google Maps / Virtual Earth / Yahoo Maps(?) all use a spherical datum based on WGS84.
 That is, it has the same center, orientation and scale as WGS84, but has no flattening.
 The radius of the sphere is the same as the semi-major axis of WGS84 (6378137 meters).

 Did you ever find yourself unsure of the correct bearing (direction) to Yerushalayim (Jerusalem)?
 The new Zmanim/Bearing to Yerushalayim map will help you find it very easily.
 The map draws two lines from your location to Yerushalayim.
-The blue line uses the commonly used (Levush and others) rhumb line (a straight line on a Mercator projection map), while the green line shows the great circle route (Emunas Chachamim and others) on a map.
+The blue line uses the commonly used (לבוש Levush and others) rhumb line (a straight line on a Mercator projection map), while the green line shows the great circle route (Rabbi Aviad Sar Shalom Basilea הרב אביעד שר שלום באזילה in his אמונת חכמים Emunas Chachamim and others) on a map.
 While it appears that the circle line is not a straight line, on a globe, the shortest (and straightest) line between two points follows the great circle route.
 Future posts will detail the technical aspects of the work involved.
 For additional information of the correct bearing for tefila, see Rabbi Yehuda Herskowitz’s article in Yeshurun volume III page 586 and Rabbi Gavriel Goetz comprehensive pamphlet Gevuras Moishe on the subject.

 How to Use